IC-Search/ic-search/README.md

 ## Roadmap

-There are a couple of big items on the Roadmap
+There are a couple of big items on the Roadmap.

 ### Algorithm

-The current algorithm is designed to be as simple as possible to show the possibities of the DeFind approach.
+The current algorithm is designed to be as simple as possible to show the possibilities of the DeFind approach.
 It comes with a bunch of limitations:

 - Search terms need to be exact
-- Alost similar search terms are counted as totally different terms
+- Almost similar search terms are counted as totally different terms

-Therefore, a future implementation might accomodate a smarter algorithm, that has some form of distance measurement and allows for an elastic search like experience.
+Therefore, a future implementation might accommodate a smarter algorithm, that has some form of distance measurement and allows for an elastic search like experience.
-If a search term is close to a staked term, the staked term might still controbute to a websites score, for example.
+If a search term is close to a staked term, the staked term might still contribute to a websites score, for example.
 ### Monetization

 Developing and running a service costs money.
 In the MVP implementation, the service is effectively free, as advertisers can unstake their websites and regain all their money, even though we had costs running the service and provided value to the advertiser.